frostbits-security/MITM-cheatsheet/README.md

 Address Resolution Protocol (ARP) is a  protocol used for resolving IP addresses to machine MAC addresses.
 All network devices that need to communicate on the network broadcast ARP queries in the system to find out other machines’ MAC addresses.

-Here is how ARP works:
+Here is how ARP works:[check it](https://www.tummy.com/articles/networking-basics-how-arp-works/)

-1. When one machine needs to communicate with another, it looks up its ARP table.
-2. If the MAC address is not found in the table, the ARP-request is broadcasted over the network.
-3. All machines on the network will compare this IP address to MAC address.
-4. If one of the machines in the network identifies this address, then it will respond to the ARP-request with its IP and MAC address.
-The requesting computer will store the address pair in its ARP table and communication will take place.

-All the arp spoofing tools use a gratuitous arp request([wiki.wireshark](http://wiki.wireshark.org/Gratuitous_ARP) and [with pictures](https://www.practicalnetworking.net/series/arp/gratuitous-arp/)).
+All the arp spoofing tools use a ***gratuitous*** arp request([wiki.wireshark](http://wiki.wireshark.org/Gratuitous_ARP) and [with pictures](https://www.practicalnetworking.net/series/arp/gratuitous-arp/)).
 A gratuitous ARP reply is a reply to which no request has been made.

 Gratuitous ARPs are useful for four reasons: